tumaianhdo/LLNL-HPC-BigData/README.md

 condor_status
 pegasus-status
 ```
+3. Modify the simulation config file if there is a need.
+You can find the Cloverleaf config file as insitu/simulation/input
-3. Modify the config files for your in-situ pipeline to setting the trigger configurations.
+4. Modify the config files for your in-situ pipeline to setting the trigger configurations.
 There are two config files event-config.{nvm/lustre} corresponding to each data placement setup (on NVRAM or on Lustre) under the directory in-situ/config.
 The structure of the files under JSON format as follows:

 event-config.nvm template
-{
+> {
- "event-dir":"/",
+> "event-dir":"/",
- "event-content":"data_test_*",
+> "event-content":"data_test_*",
- "event-type":"hdfs-dir",
+> "event-type":"hdfs-dir",
- "event-cycle":20,
+> "event-cycle":20,
- "event-size":0,
+> "event-size":0,
- "event-numfiles":2,
+> "event-numfiles":2,
- "pegasus-args": "/g/g92/do7/ascent/insitu/analysis/plan_dax.sh",
+> "pegasus-args": "/g/g92/do7/ascent/insitu/analysis/plan_dax.sh",
- "event-script": "/g/g92/do7/ascent/insitu/analysis/dax_generator.sh",
+> "event-script": "/g/g92/do7/ascent/insitu/analysis/dax_generator.sh",
- "event-dax-dir": "/g/g92/do7/ascent/insitu/analysis/workflows"
+> "event-dax-dir": "/g/g92/do7/ascent/insitu/analysis/workflows"
-}
+>}

 event-config.lustre template
 >{